ALP2023/testing-and-documentation/knowledge.md

 ### Reflection Questions for Portfolio Activity: ICTPRG443

 1. **Debugging Methodology**:
-    - Outline the debugging methodology you employed to identify the bug(s) in the Tic-Tac-Toe game?
+   Outline the debugging methodology you employed to identify the bug(s) in the Tic-Tac-Toe game?
 What debugging tools did you use and how did they aid in the debugging process?
-    - My workflow begins with an initial visual run through of the code to identify issues and fix (where possible).
+    - My workflow begins with an initial visual run through of the code to identify potential issues or problems.
-    - Then performing the following debugging process using the Pycharm debugging tool:
+    - Then perform the following debugging process using the Pycharm debugging tool:
     - STEP1: Run the code
     - STEP2: Try to break it, identify an issue
     - STEP3: Review the Error(s) Raised